 How much does it cost?

 Costs vary based on the size and configuration of the activity and the associated costs of the particular activity.

-The BCE program currently consists of a monthly $25 membership and $100-150 practice plan based on the particular player pool (age/grade) and average time.
+The BC IDP program currently consists of a monthly $25 membership and $100-150 practice plan based on the particular player pool (age/grade) and average session time.

-Blue Chip Uniforms average $75 are high quality reversible and are used for a 12 month period Spring to Spring season for games and an additional 12 months as the primary practice uniform.
+Blue Chip Uniforms average $75 are high-quality reversible and are used for a 12-month period from Spring to Spring season for games and an additional 12 months as the primary practice uniform.